jroucheton/cloud-best-practices/README.md

 **Benefits:**
 * No expertise is needed for runnning a pipeline.

-## Use Jenkins env as much as possible

 ## Extend pipelines with shared librairies
 Pipelines should be based on shared libraries.